avast/gcp4cats/README.md

 lifting of the Java API into Scala Universe.
 This is that library.

 ## Goals
-- Keep the API close to official JVM API.
-This way we can leverage all the great documentation already provided for JVM API.
+### 1. Keep the API close to official JVM API.
+This way we can leverage all the great documentation already provided for JVM API as well as ensure easy maintenance for the years to come